 Laffit Pincay, Jr.

 Pincay won the 1984 Kentucky Derby aboard Swale and finished with 9,530 wins overall, the most all-time when he retired in 2003.
 Other highlights include three straight Belmont Stakes victories from 1982-84 and wins in seven Breeders’ Cup events.
-Pincay, a native of Panama, earned enshrinement into the Thoroughbred Racing Hall of Fame in 1975 after winning five Eclipse Awards for Outstanding Jockey (1971, 1973, 1974, 1979, 1985) during his career.
+Pincay, a native of Panama, earned enshrinement into the National Museum of Racing Hall of Fame in 1975 after winning five Eclipse Awards for Outstanding Jockey (1971, 1973, 1974, 1979, 1985) and one George Wolfe Memorial Jockey Award (1970) during his career.
+Since 2004, Hollywood Park Racetrack honors an individual with the Laffit Pincay, Jr. Award, going to someone who has served the horse racing industry with integrity, dedication, determination and distinction.

 Angel Cordero, Jr.